qmagico/gae-migrations/README.md

 There are few rules you'll need to follow, but is not that hard, I promess.

 #### Set a url to run tasks
-You should already know that Google App Engine's task are like web handlers, so you'll need to implement a handler and call our generic enqueuer method [`migrations.task_enqueuer.execute`](https://github.com/qmagico/gae-migrations/blob/master/migrations/task_enqueuer.py#L29), as simple as this:
+You should already know that Google App Engine's task are like web handlers, so you'll need to implement a handler and call our generic enqueuer method [`migrations.task_enqueuer.execute`](https://github.com/qmagico/gae-migrations/blob/master/migrations/task_enqueuer.py#L29), as simple as 1 2 3:

 ```
 import webapp2